eeriedusk/knockles/README.md

+> **Warning**
+> This git repository was meant to be a small (and fun) demonstration of what can be done with eBPF.
+It was clearly over-engineered as it was not developped nor optimized for any kind of use.

 # Knockles - eBPF Port Knocking Tool 🚪🐝

-Knockles 🦔, is a port knocking tool based on [eBPF](https://ebpf.io/what-is-ebpf) 🐝.
+Knockles, is a port knocking tool based on [eBPF](https://ebpf.io/what-is-ebpf) 🐝.
-It allows you to remotely open a TCP connection while being completely invisible to port scanners.
+It allows to remotely open a TCP connection while being completely invisible to port scanners.

 - A single SYN request is sent on an opened || closed port 📨 📫
 - It carries an OTP for authentication so you can be the only one to open a port 🔐